libretro/docs/docs/development/cores/developing-cores.md

 If audio is output in a "batch" fashion, i.e. 1 / fps seconds worth of audio data at a time, the batch approach should be considered.
 Rather than looping over all samples and calling per-sample callback every time, the batch callback should be used instead, `size_t (*)(const int16_t *, size_t)`.
 Using the batch callback, audio will not be copied in a temporary buffer, which can buy a slight performance gain.
 Also, all data will be pushed to audio driver in one go, saving some slight overhead.

 It is not recommended to use the batch callback for very small (< 32 frames) amounts of data.
 The data passed to the batch callback should, if possible, be aligned to 16 bytes (depends on platform), to allow accelerated SIMD operations on audio.

-#### Input device abstraction

-Abstracting input devices is the hardest part of defining a multi-system API as it differs across every system.
-Rather than complicating things by mapping input arbitrarily in terms of the implementation, which would make input configuration very complex with careful configuration on a per- implementation basis, an abstract joypad device, the RetroPad, was devised.

-This joypad is essentially the Super Nintendo controller, widely considered the pinnacle of retro game controllers.
-To account for more modern systems with additional buttons, additions from the PlayStation DualShock are incorporated, with extra shoulder buttons (L2/R2), as well as depressable analogs (L3/R3).
-In addition, the `RETRO_DEVICE_ANALOG` is used for analog stick data.
-An implementation should map its idea of a joypad in terms of the RetroPad, which is what most users will have to use with their frontend.

 #### `retro_serialize_size()`, `retro_serialize()`, and `retro_unserialize()`